nrwl/nx-react-workshop/docs/lab3/LAB.md

 2. You should now have a `dist` folder - let's open it up!

    - This is your whole app's output!
 If we wanted we could push this now to a server and it would all work.
+   - Notice how we generated a `3rdpartylicenses.txt` file and how all files have hashes in suffix
-   - Open one of the files, for example `main.js` and look at it's contents
+   - Open one of the files, for example `main.{hash}.js` and look at it's contents.
+Notice how it's minified.
      <br />

 3. **Open up `apps/store/project.json`** and look at the object under `targets/build`